Christian Holy Days

 Christmas traditions worldwide are a mix of pre-Christian, Christian, and secular.
 In one of the best known, a figure variously called Santa Claus, Father Christmas, Saint Nicholas, or Christkind is said to bring gifts to children during the Christmas season.
 Other traditions include exchanging gifts and cards, Christmas music and caroling, lighting a Christingle (“Christ Light,” a symbolic candle), special church services, a feast, and decorations including Christmas trees, lights, nativity scenes, wreaths, mistletoe, and holly.

-Epiphany is a Christian feast celebrating the revelation of God to humankind, embodied in the person of Jesus Christ.
-The feast originated in the eastern Christian churches, and included the birth of Jesus Christ; the visit of the three Magi to see him in Bethlehem; and Jesus’ life up to his baptism by John the Baptist in the Jordan River.
+Epiphany (also called Theophany or Three Kings Day) is a Christian feast celebrating the revelation of God to humankind, embodied in the person of Jesus Christ.
+The feast originated in the Eastern Christian churches, and included Christ’s birth, the visit of the three Magi to see him in Bethlehem, and his life up until his baptism in the Jordan River by John the Baptist.
 It was initially based on and viewed as a fulfillment of the Jewish Feast of Lights, on January 6.
-Western churches associate Epiphany with the journey of the Magi to the infant Jesus, while the Eastern churches associate it with Jesus’s baptism.
+Western churches associate Epiphany with the Magi’s journey to the infant Jesus, while the Eastern churches associate the day with Christ’s baptism and the Armenian Orthodox Church celebrates his nativity.

 Shrove Tuesday is the day before Ash Wednesday (the first day of Lent), taking place in February or March.
 The name “Shrove” comes from the old middle English word “shrive,” meaning “absolve.”
 It was the day of self examination, when people went to confession to repent of wrongdoing before Lent began.